 Master of Science in Computational Linguistics

-The Computational Linguistics MS program (MSCL) at Rochester trains students to be conversant both in the analysis of language and in computational techniques applied to natural language.
-The curriculum consists of courses in Linguistics and Computer Science for a total of 32 credit hours.
+The computational linguistics master's program at Rochester trains students to be conversant both in language analysis and computational techniques applied to natural language.
+The curriculum consists of courses in linguistics and computer science for a total of 32 credit hours.

-Graduates from the Computational Linguistics MS program will be prepared for both further training at the PhD level in Computer Science and Linguistics and Computational Linguistics positions in industry.
-A growing number companies such as Google, Amazon.com, Nuance, LexisNexis, Oracle and many others are searching for employees with advanced degrees in Computational Linguistics for positions ranging from speech recognition technology to improving translation systems to developing better models of language understanding.
+Graduates from the computational linguistics program will be prepared for both further training at the PhD level in computer science and linguistics, as well as industry positions.
+A number companies such as Google, Amazon, Nuance, LexisNexis, and Oracle are searching for employees with advanced degrees in computational linguistics for positions ranging from speech recognition technology to improving translation systems to developing better models of language understanding.

-Within linguistics, students will work with an adviser to create a “track” for their coursework in one of three areas:
+Within linguistics, students will work with an advisor to create a “track” for their coursework in one of three areas:

-Students will be encouraged to take LIN 450 and LIN 501 as it suits their programs.
+Students will be encouraged to take LING 450 and LING 501 as it suits their programs.

 At least one of the following:

-- LIN 410: Introduction to Language Sound Systems
+- LING 410: Introduction to Language Sound Systems

 Plus at least two from the following: